-ENG 240 Introduction to Classical Mythology
+ENG 240 Introduction to Classical Mythology (3)

-Prerequisite: A minimum grade of 'C' in ENG 50 or eligibility for ENG 100, as determined through the English placement process
+Prerequisite: ENG 50 or Eligibility for ENG 100, as determined through the English placement process

 A study of the meaning and function of myth in the classical literature of Ancient Greece and Rome.
 Read translations of representative epic, poetic, and dramatic literature of Hesiod, Homer, Aeschylus, Sophocles, Euripides, Aristophanes, Vergil, and Ovid.
 An examination of the cultures which helped shape the literature and values with us today.